IvanDrokin/torch-conv-kan/README.md

 - ✅ [2024/05/27] Updated implementation of WavKAN - much faster now.
 Added VGG-WavKAN.

 - ✅ [2024/05/31] Fixed KACN Conv instability issue, added Lion optimizer, updated baseline models and benchmarks, and :fire::fire::fire:**pretrained weights on Imagenet1k are released**:fire::fire::fire:, as well as Imagenet1k training scripts.

+- ✅ [2024/06/03] JacobiKAN Convs are available now.
 ### TODO list and next steps

 - Right now VGG19-like model is training on Imagenet1k
+- Right now Resnet50-like model is training on Imagenet1k
 - Finetuning experiments on other benchmarks are in progress, as well as PEFT methods exploration
+- I'm working on pruning and visualization methods as well
 ---
 ## Table of content:
  - [Convolutional KAN layers](#item-one)